This guide explains the capabilities and key differences long code, short code, and toll-free phone numbers in the US and Canada:

 |SMS throughput||1 SMS segment per second, can't be increased.||3 SMS segments per second by default, but can be increased.
 Contact Sales for more information.||100 SMS per second by default, but can be increased.
 Contact Sales for more information.|

-† Verizon Wireless has reduced filtering on A2P messages to their subscribers - see Commercial Long Code SMS & MMS Product and Fee Structure Changes on Verizon.
-We expect additional carriers to implement similar A2P messaging services in the future.
+‡ Verizon Wireless has reduced filtering on A2P messages to their subscribers - see Commercial Long Code SMS & MMS Product and Fee Structure Changes on Verizon.
+Other US carriers have registration requirements.
+For full details, see What is A2P 10DLC.

 For more details on the different types of numbers and their capabilities, please see the following resources: